-Weather Service shutting down Doppler Radar to repair storm damage
+Weather Service shutting down Doppler radar to repair storm damage

 About 70% to 80% of the panels were damaged by tennis-ball sized hail and 80 mph wind gusts on July 8.
 The National Weather Service said technicians will rebuild the entire 40-foot diameter radome that sits on the top of the 100-foot tower.

-The project started Monday, Pat Baye, electronics systems analyst for the National Weather Service Rapid City office, said.
+The project started Monday, said Pat Baye, electronics systems analyst for the National Weather Service Rapid City office.

 “The new radome is necessary to protect the radar dish and sensitive electronics.
 If another thunderstorm hit the radar, the dome could collapse or rain could enter the dome and cause much more serious damage," Baye said.